nokia/TPMCourse/docs/objects.md

 Each object exists in one of the four authorisation hierarchies in the TPM: platform, owner, endorsement and null - thse will be explained later.

-Each object has a set of attributes associated with it that provides information about what kinds of authorisation are required, information about the object itself etc.
+Each object has a set of attributes associated with it that provides information about what kinds of authorisation are required, information about the object itself and so on.

 Finally, there is a notion called locality which further controls who can access and modify objects.